Disney Publishing Worldwide: Disney Publishing Worldwide

 By September 2012, the White Plains, New York office was closed with staff being moved to Glendale after less than 5 years after moving from New York City.
 Fifty sales and marketing staff moved to New York City to join editors that remained there.
-In July 2012, Andrew Sugerman was promoted to EVP, Disney Publishing Worldwide and the headquarters for the business was relocated to Glendale, CA to sit within Disney Consumer Products.
+In July 2012, Andrew Sugerman was promoted to EVP, Disney Publishing Worldwide, and the headquarters for the business was relocated to Glendale, CA to sit within Disney Consumer Products.

 In January 2013, DPW launched the Never Girls book series, an extension of the Disney Fairies franchise, with publishing partner Random House.
 With the June 2013 announcement of the Hyperion Books division sale, Hyperion's adult trade book list was sold to Hachette Book Group.
 Books related to existing Disney–ABC Television Group properties, young adult titles, and Disney-Hyperion imprint and titles were transferred to DPW.
 By January 2014, the Kingswell name was selected as a placeholder imprint name for the Hyperion titles withheld from the Hyperion division sale; Kingwell Avenue was Disney's location before moving to Hyperion Avenue.

 In November 2013, Disney Publishing revived Disney Comics as an imprint in the US for sporadic publishing.
 The imprint's first publication was the Space Mountain graphic novel, its first original graphic novel, released on May 7, 2014.

-Disney Publishing Worldwide transferred the Disney Fairies franchise main publishing license to Little, Brown Books for Young Readers in January 2014 except for the Never Girls series.
+Disney Publishing Worldwide transferred the Disney Fairies franchise's main publishing license to Little, Brown Books for Young Readers in January 2014 except for the Never Girls series.
 DPW announced in April 2014 that Del Rey Books would publish a new line of canon Star Wars books under the Lucasfilm Story Group from September onward on a bi-monthly schedule while previous, non-canon, Expanded Universe material would be reprinted under the Star Wars Legends banner.

 Disney Publishing has been a focus for Disney Consumer Products to launch new franchises.
-In May 2014, DPW released the first book in the Waterfire Saga mermaid book series, along with a song and music videos.
+In May 2014, DPW released the first book in the Waterfire Saga mermaid book series, along with songs and music videos.
 Disney's first deal with Stan Lee's POW!
 Entertainment resulted in The Zodiac Legacy book series, with the first novel released in January 2015 through DPW.
 The Never Girls chapter series reached the New York Times Best Sellers List - Children's Series on the week of August 10.
 Disney Learning launched its Disney Imagicademy program on December 11.
 At that time, DPW was organized into three main units: Core Publishing, Digital Publishing, and Disney Learning.
-Between 2012 and 2015, Disney Publishing Worldwide's Digital Publishing group developed and distributed more than 100 top ranked Apps across Apple iOS and Google Android making it one of the largest kids & family App publishers in the world.
+Between 2012 and 2015, Disney Publishing Worldwide's Digital Publishing group developed and distributed more than 100 top-ranked Apps across Apple iOS and Google Android making it one of the largest kids & family App publishers in the world.

-Disney Consumer Products and Interactive Media (DCPI) was formed in June 2015 as merger of Disney Consumer Products and Disney Interactive with Disney Publishing Worldwide reporting to the co-chairs of DCPI.
+Disney Consumer Products and Interactive Media (DCPI) was formed in June 2015 as a merger of Disney Consumer Products and Disney Interactive with Disney Publishing Worldwide reporting to the co-chairs of DCPI.
 DPW launched Star Darlings, its first franchise under DCPI, on September 15, 2015, with two books.